PowerRuby/DE_train_03/README.md

 ## Launching Redis

-As we already eviced from the arrows in the right of *Real-time Rails* article a block is playing a relevant role: **Redis**.
+As we already evinced from the arrows in the right of *Real-time Rails* article a new block is playing a relevant role: **Redis**.
 Redis is *an open-source in-memory data structure project implementing a distributed, in-memory key-value database with optional durability* (from [Wikipedia](https://en.wikipedia.org/wiki/Redis)).
 In order to support Rails 5.1 in PASE we built a 64-bits version of **redis-server** program that is distributed in the **\*BASE** option of PowerRuby (i.e. `/PowerRuby/oss` directory).

-Let us create a CL wrapper to submit Redis server in controlled way by our IBM i operating system.
+Let us create a CL wrapper to submit Redis server in a controlled way by our IBM i operating system.

 Let us edit the following CL source in a source file: